knighttower/JsUtilities/packages/event-bus/README.md

 **Refactoring and Updates:**

 ---- 2024 ----
+-   Consolidated functions into a single class.
+No need to initialize the class anymore.
 -   Distribution files are now in the root of the project
 -   Distribution builds to support node / browser / module and other environments
 -   Available via NPM (@knighttower/event-bus) && JsDelivr (https://cdn.jsdelivr.net/npm/@knighttower/event-bus@latest/dist/browser/eventBus.min.js)